Bleeding Gums Treatment Skokie, IL

 Bleeding gums FAQs

 While brushing or flossing teeth, patients may notice their gums begin to bleed.
-This is due to plaque buildup around the gum line.
-Plaque harbors bacteria that cause gum inflammation, making your gums bleed.
+This is because of plaque buildup around the gum line.
+Plaque harbors bacteria that cause gum inflammation.
+Vigorously brushing inflamed gums irritates them, and consequently makes the gums bleed.

 How do you stop bleeding gums?

-The best way to top bleeding gums is to practice a good oral care routine, brushing twice a day and flossing once.
-Patients may take vitamin C or K supplements in order to boost their immunity and lessen the bleeding.
+The best way to top bleeding gums is to practice a good oral care routine, brush teeth twice a day, and flossing at least once a day.
+Patients may take vitamin C or K supplements to boost their immunity and lessen the bleeding.
 Stress can be a cause for bleeding gums as well.
 Lowering stress levels is a good way to alleviate gum sensitivity.

 How long does it take for bleeding gums to heal?

 Unless you have gum disease, bleeding gums should stop about a week after you visit your dentist for treatment.
-Rinsing with saltwater, brushing, and flossing will help speed up the healing process.
+Rinsing with saltwater, brushing gently, and flossing daily will help speed up the healing process.

-How do you know if bleeding gums is serious?
+How do you know if bleeding gums is a serious issue?

-Bleeding gums can be caused by a variety of issues, some being more serious than others.
-If your bleeding gums are accompanied by gum irritation, bad breath, or bad tastes in your mouth, it may be a sign of periodontal disease.
-It is a good idea to see your dentist if you are concerned about your bleeding gums.
+A variety of issues can cause bleeding gums; some being more serious than others.
+If you also have gum irritation, bad breath, or bad tastes in your mouth, it might be a sign of periodontal disease.
+However, only a dentist can diagnose you, so never assume you have something until you see a medical professional.
+See our dentist and ask us about your bleeding gums concerns.

 Is gum disease painful?

-Gum disease can be painful, but it doesn’t always involve pain.
+Gum disease can be painful, but it doesn’t always involve constant pain.
 Some patients have gum disease and are entirely unaware of it.
 The first signs of gum disease are constant red, swollen, or bleeding gums.
+So you might not feel pain until you are in the late stages of periodontitis.

 Treatment Options For Gum Disease in Skokie, IL

-We may recommend one or more of the following treatments to treat gum disease:
+We may recommend one or more of the following periodontal therapy treatments to treat gum disease:

 • Laser Dentistry